-One day four of us set off from Bridget & Jeremy’s place in Damascus to go to the Christian Monastery at Seidnayya.
+One day four of us set off from Bridget and Jeremy’s place in Damascus, Syria, to go to the Christian Monastery at Seidnayya.
 Before we left Bridget thought to loan us her cell phone so that in case of any kind of problem we could call Jeremy for help.
 I said, “Is it shut off?”
 She said, “yes.”
 I looked at it and there was no screen display (in mine the screen would be lit if on) so I took her word for it.

-Seidnayya Monastery has been a place of worship for perhaps 1400 years but the current buildings are mostly from the 19th century.
+Seidnayya Monastery has been a place of worship for 1400 years, but the current buildings are mostly from the 19th century.
 There are two things that make it unusual: one, it is a destination for Muslim as well as Christian patrons, and two, its most sacred shrine is centered around a portrait of the Virgin Mary, reportedly painted by St. Luke.
 This shrine is a most holy place.
 It is a tiny room with no natural light, the walls of which are adorned with tributes from worshippers who have come there to beg for and received a blessing.
 The painting of Mary is not visible—it is hidden behind folds of cloth.
 But it must be there, because hundreds come to light candles, to prostrate themselves before it, to implore God for a child or some other miracle.
 Sounds of muffled weeping and chanting emanating from unseen pilgrims resonate through the dark room.